mreedr/MCP-Claude-Tools/apps/docs/index.md

 # Introducing Claude Tools MCP Server

-The claude-cli-mcp can be run as an [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server to connect and define claude specific workflows which are defined in `sdk/src/mcp-server.ts`.
+The claude-cli-mcp can be run as an [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server to expose Claude-oriented workflows defined in `packages/sdk/src/mcp-server.ts`.

 ## Installation (from source)